UPBGE/UPBGE-Docs/source/manual/tutorials/getting_started/play_animation.rst

 The Logic
 ---------

-Now, go to the :ref:`editor-logic-bricks` and do the following setup:
+Now, go to the :ref:`bpy.types.SpaceLogicEditor` and do the following setup:

 - Add two :ref:`sensor-keyboard` through the dropdown menu named **Add Sensor**.
 - Add two :ref:`controller-and` through the dropdown menu named **Add Controller**.